 The United States may have been founded on the idea that all men are created equal, but during the late 18th and early 19th centuries, slaveholding was common among the statesmen who served as president.
-All told, at least 12 chief executives—over a quarter of all American presidents—were slave owners during their lifetimes.
+All told, at least 12 chief executives—over a quarter of all American presidents—enslaved people during their lifetimes.
 Of these, eight held enslaved people while in office.

 The “peculiar institution” loomed large over the first few decades of American presidential history.
-Not only did slave laborers help build the White House all of the earliest presidents (except for John Adams and his son John Quincy Adams) were slave owners.
+Not only did enslaved laborers help build the White House all of the earliest presidents (except for John Adams and his son John Quincy Adams) owned enslaved people.
 George Washington kept some 300 bondsmen at his Mount Vernon plantation.
-Thomas Jefferson—despite once calling slavery an “assemblage of horrors”—owned around 175 enslaved workers.
-James Madison, James Monroe and Andrew Jackson each kept several dozen enslaved workers, and Martin Van Buren owned one during his early career.
+Thomas Jefferson—despite once calling slavery an “assemblage of horrors”—owned at least 175 enslaved people at one time.
+James Madison, James Monroe and Andrew Jackson each kept several dozen enslaved people, and Martin Van Buren owned one during his early career.

-William Henry Harrison owned several inherited enslaved people before becoming president in 1841, while John Tyler and James K. Polk were both slaveholders during their stints in office.
+William Henry Harrison owned several inherited enslaved people before becoming president in 1841, while John Tyler and James K. Polk were both enslavers during their stints in office.
 Zachary Taylor, who served from 1849-1850, was the last chief executive to keep enslaved people while living in the White House.
-He owned some 150 enslaved workers on plantations in Kentucky, Mississippi and Louisiana.
+He owned some 150 enslaved people on plantations in Kentucky, Mississippi and Louisiana.